 Grass Allergy Symptoms

 In addition to the usual suspects of grass allergy symptoms above, these are 3 relatively common severe symptoms:

 1. Difficulty sleeping

 It’s hard to get a good night’s sleep when you have sneezing, coughing, headaches, or a runny nose.
-Congestion makes breathing difficult at night, causing you to wake up early or struggle to get to sleep in the first place.
+Congestion can cause shortness of breath making breathing difficult at night, causing you to wake up early or struggle to get to sleep in the first place, resulting in allergy fatigue.
 This can also reduce the amount of oxygen your body gets, which can affect both mental and physical performance.

 Inflammation and congestion in the nasal cavity from allergies often lead to headaches, especially around the face.

 Allergens in the air, such as pollen, can irritate your throat when you breathe them in.
 If you breathe through your mouth because of a stuffy nose, especially while sleeping, the airflow also could dry out your throat and make it feel sore.
 Many times after cutting grass, people will experience an influx in grass allergy symptoms such as a sore throat, due to the amount of grass and other pollen being put into the air.

 Grass allergy symptoms can feel like you have a common cold.
 You'll experience similar symptoms like sneezing, runny nose, headaches, swelling around the eyes, and potentially itchy eyes, ears, nose, and mouth.
 Additionally, you may have rashes, such as grass rash, a sore throat, and trouble sleeping.
 Grass allergy symptoms can last up to 2 to 3 weeks depending on your sensitivity to the allergen.